phoenix-rejuvenation/DOCSAR/README.md

 # DOCSAR: The Distributed Database of Chemical Substances and Reactions

-DOCSAR is an open-source blockchain-based platform that democratizes access to chemical knowledge.
-The current monopolistic access to chemical databases by big institutions, such as big pharma, has become a major issue that needs to be addressed.
+DOCSAR is an open-source blockchain-based platform that democratizes access to chemical knowledge, addressing the current issue of monopolistic access to chemical databases by big institutions such as big pharma.

+## Motivation behind the project

-Artificial intelligence has revolutionized the way we think about drug discovery and design.
-The amount of data that can be collected on a daily basis is staggering.
-But for the data to be useful, it must be accessible, and that's where DOCSAR comes in.
+Artificial intelligence has revolutionized drug discovery and design, and the amount of data that can be collected daily is staggering.
+However, the full potential of artificial intelligence and simulation models, as stated in reference papers, remains largely untapped, primarily due to the lack of free chemical knowledge which only private institutions have access to.
+In most cases, the limiting factor for small research groups has been the lack of chemical data.

-By leveraging the power of blockchain technology, DOCSAR allows users to store and share comprehensive data on chemical substances and reactions.
+DOCSAR aims to overcome this challenge by leveraging blockchain technology, enabling users to store and share comprehensive data on chemical substances and reactions.
 The platform facilitates the creation of machine learning models and accelerates research in medicine, biotechnology, and material design.

 Small research groups have already demonstrated the potential of using artificial intelligence to train simulators that can predict drug interactions, given enough training data for chemical reactions relevant to a specific field.
-DOCSAR aims to level the playing field and provide access to chemical data to anyone with an internet connection, regardless of institutional affiliations.
+By providing access to chemical data to anyone with an internet connection, regardless of institutional affiliations, DOCSAR levels the playing field and fosters greater innovation and collaboration in the field of chemical research.

 Note: Links for the motivation behind this project: https://pubs.acs.org/doi/10.1021/acs.jcim.1c01140